 - Rotate ads indefinitely

 While there are use cases for each of the two options, the recommended approach is to optimize your ad rotation if you have more than one ad per ad group.
-Under this option, ads that are expected to attract more clicks (and conversions if you’re using a Smart Bidding strategy) are delivered more often into the ad auction than other ads in the ad group.
+Under this option, ads that are expected to attract more clicks are delivered more often into the ad auction than other ads in the ad group.
 Ads optimized to drive clicks can improve both your competitiveness and your bottom line.

 If you choose to rotate indefinitely, it’s important to stay on top of your tests.
 Every impression that an underperforming ad receives is a missed opportunity, and those opportunities cost you money.

-Ultimately, when you’re deciding the outcome of ad tests, you can use a combination of performance stats like CTR and conversion rate along with percent served.
-Looking at CTR alone can be misleading.
+Ultimately, when you’re deciding the outcome of ad tests, you can use a combination of performance stats.
+Looking at clickthrough rate alone can be misleading.
 If the system is showing an ad more often than another, it can mean that it’s better at winning impressions in the auction itself, which is often a strong reason to prefer that creative over others.

 Your ad text represents your brand to consumers who search on Google.com.
 It’s important to get the messaging right.
 Write ads that connect with people as they search.